Ground Crew Project: Sheldan Nidle

 He attended Ohio University and University of Southern California, graduating with an M.A. in Southeast Asian government and an M.A. in American politics and international public administration.
 After beginning a PhD program, he left this to research alternative energy sources.
-He claims he was contacted again in the mid-80s by extraterrestrial forces, namely the “Galactic Federation”, whom he now represents as a lecturer.
+He claims he was contacted again in the mid-80s by extraterrestrial forces, namely the "Galactic Federation", whom he now represents as a lecturer.

+Galactic Federation

+The Galactic Federation is a supposed alliance of extraterrestrial civilizations within the Milky Way.
+This intergalactic council was allegedly revealed through a few well known people in their networks.
+It was through channeling that Nidle revealed his awareness.
+The idea that such a federation would exist is popular within UFO religions and certain New Age movements.
+This federation also appears in many science fiction stories.

 Photon Belt

-Beginning in November 1996, Nidle ‘channeled’ a narrative that was an urgent call to humanity and involved an imminent apocalypse due to a planetary transformation of Earth.
-He claimed to be leading a mission on Earth for the “Galactic Federation of Planets,” in order to prepare the world for this coming transformation supposed to occur as the planet passes into the path of a cosmic ‘photon belt', an area of outer space that he claimed had high energy properties similar to the plasma in the atmosphere of stars.
-His narrative stated that the photon belt would aid Earth’s transformation into a pristine state and restore the superhuman abilities of humanity by gradually transforming the genetic codes of all humanity from a double-helix DNA to a 12-helix DNA pattern.
-The “dormant” pineal gland would be activated and an immediate healing process would take place.
+Beginning in November 1996, Nidle 'channeled' a narrative that was an urgent call to humanity and involved an imminent apocalypse due to a planetary transformation of Earth.
+He claimed to be leading a mission on Earth for the "Galactic Federation of Planets," in order to prepare the world for this coming transformation supposed to occur as the planet passes into the path of a cosmic 'photon belt', an area of outer space that he claimed had high energy properties similar to the plasma in the atmosphere of stars.
+His narrative stated that the photon belt would aid Earth's transformation into a pristine state and restore the superhuman abilities of humanity by gradually transforming the genetic codes of all humanity from a double-helix DNA to a 12-helix DNA pattern.
+The "dormant" pineal gland would be activated and an immediate healing process would take place.
 It was expected that the human body, having lost certain cosmic capabilities in the past, would regain its galactic ability to rejuvenate itself, overcome illness and aging, and become telepathic.

 The channelling claimed that human structures would be destroyed in the process of photon belt activation, and the only safe places would be underground or inside spaceships.
 According to the early channellings, only extraterrestrial intervention by the Galactic Federation could save most of humanity.
 Nidle channelled the narrative on at least a weekly basis, claiming that huge underground chambers were being drilled, and massive spaceships were being prepared to house humans who would join a deep space brotherhood.